senalbulumulle/dotfiles/README.txt

 MOD + d
 --------

-This keybinding makes use of the wofi -show drun option allowing the ability to search for applications to run and things like that.
+This keybinding makes use of the tofi -show drun option allowing the ability to search for applications to run and things like that.